 Every individual’s situation is different.
 For example, you may not be concerned about the credit score implications of bankruptcy, but may be drawn to its ability to discharge your debts.
 Bankruptcy therefore may be a viable approach.
 On the other hand, you may want continued access to credit while you pay down your debts, so consolidation could be a better choice.

-Either way, a knowledgeable bankruptcy attorney will review your debt and help you make the best decision that fits your goals.
+Either way, a knowledgeable debt consolidation attorney will review your debt and help you make the best decision that fits your goals.
 When you’re ready to explore your options, give Toronjo & Prosser Law a call.